saikrishnauppala/Publish-Subscribe-System-using-Docker-/Distributed Pub-Sub/README.txt

-Implemented using Rendezvous Algorithm (RIP).
+Implemented using Rendezvous Algorithm (RIP) :
+Breaking the eventspace into subsets through hashing and the subsets are notified by associated broker.
+Regularity is maintained by Distributed hash table

 This project is a emulation of Real World's Kafkas PubSub Model.

 Build the docker images using